lightstep/terraform-opentelemetry-dashboards/collector-dashboards/otel-collector-kubernetes-comprehensive-dashboard/README.md

 # Terraform Resource for Lightstep Kubernetes Comprehensive OpenTelemetry Dashboard

-This is a Terraform resource for a dashboard that monitors metrics outputted by the OpenTelemetry collectors set up with the `otel-cloud-stack` collector config.
+This is a Terraform resource for a dashboard that monitors Kubernetes metrics outputted by the OpenTelemetry collectors set up with the `otel-cloud-stack` collector config.
 This dashboard uses metrics with OTel semantic convention naming.

 ## How to Use This Module